Protect the world’s peace. Donate to support Ukraine

 What is The Program: Lessons From Elite Military Units For Creating and Sustaining High Performance Leaders and Teams about?

-The Program, authored by Eric Kapitulik, delves into the strategies utilized by elite military units to cultivate high-performance leadership and teamwork.
-It offers practical insights and lessons that can be applied in various organizational contexts for developing effective leaders and cohesive teams.
+The Program delves into how elite military units cultivate high performance in their leaders and teams.
+It offers practical lessons that can be applied in any organizational context to enhance leadership and teamwork efficiency.

 Who is the author of The Program: Lessons From Elite Military Units For Creating and Sustaining High Performance Leaders and Teams?